joaomelo/attache/README.md

 **Ranking:** the position of a page against a specifically snapshot.

-**Stake:** combination of pages and terms to be ranked periodically.
+**Stake:** combination of pages and terms to be ranked daily.
 Represents an product, service or any personal interest.

 **Contact:** a channel setup to send reports to - e.g: WhatsApp +1 (555) 555-5555 or email me@email.com.

-**Subscription:** a stake and some contacts to receive reports about its rankings.
+**Subscription:** a stake, some contacts and a frequency to receive reports about its rankings.
+Frequency options are daily, weekly or monthly.

-# Frequencies

-Snapshots for all stakes' terms are attempted daily.
-This frequency is adopted also for creating rankings for stakes pages.

-Stakes reports are dispatched accordingly to each subscription setup.
-The options are daily, weekly or monthly.